kazuho/draft-kazuho-quic-address-bound-token/draft-kazuho-quic-shared-cc.md

 # Introduction

-QUIC [QUIC-TRANSPORT] requires clients to establish different connections when either the name of the server or the application protocol specified using ALPN [RFC7301] is different, even when the connections are established against the same server.
-This restriction introduces several drawbacks:
+Some if not all of the application protocols that are built on top of QUIC [QUIC-TRANSPORT], including HTTP/3 [QUIC-HTTP], require or would require clients to establish different connections for each server name, even when those names are hosted by the same server.
+This restriction introduces several

-* Address validation is required for each connection establishment, thereby restricting the amount of data that the server can send to the client.
+drawbacks:

-* Each connection would go through the slow-start phase, limiting the amount of data that can be exchanged during the early stages of each connection.
+* Address validation is required for each connection establishment, thereby restricting the amount of data that a server can initially send.
-* It is impossible to control the distribution of bandwidth among the set of the connections, even when some connections require preferential treatment than others (e.g., video streaming vs. file download).
+* Each connection would go through the slow-start phase, limiting the amount of data that can be sent by a server during the early stages of each connection.

-Tokens sent by NEW_TOKEN frames mitigate the first two concerns to some extent, though the effectiveness depends on the probability of clients reestablishing the connections using the same server name and application protocol.
+* It is hard if not impossible to control the distribution of the bandwidth among the connections.

-To resolve these issues, this document defines a QUIC frame that carries a token that is valid for the server's address tuple, rather than the server's name and the selected application protocol.
+Tokens sent using NEW_TOKEN frames mitigate the first two concerns to some extent, though the effectiveness depends on the probability of clients reestablishing the connections using the same server name.

-A server includes the identifier of the congestion controller in the token it offers, and when the client establishes another connection to the same server address tuple using the provided token, binds the newly established connection to the already existing congestion controller identified by the token.
-By doing so, the server skips address validation and slow-start phase for the newly established connection.
+To resolve these issues, this document defines a QUIC transport parameter that expands the scope of the token from the name of the server to an union of the name and the server's address tuple.

-Furthermore, the PRIORITY frame can be used to communicate the precedence between  the connections that share the same congestion controller.
-As an example, a client might specify highest priority for a connection that carries live video streams, while specifying normal priority for a HTTP/3 [QUIC-HTTP] connection.
+When sending a token, a server would embed an identifier of the congestion controller associated to the connection.
+Then, when it accepts a new connection using the advertised token, associates the new connection to the existing congestion controller by using the identifier found in the provided token.
+Once the server succeeds in associating the new connection to the existing congestion controller, it can skip address validation, slow-start phase, and use the congestion controller for distributing bandwidth between both the old and the new connecion.

-Even when there is no existing connection, sharing the tokens between different server names and application protocols raises the chance of the server receiving a fresh token, thereby improving the odds of skipping address validation and reusing the information of the path carried by the token.
+Even when there is no existing connection, sharing the tokens between different server names raises the chance of the server receiving a token that has not yet expired, thereby improving the odds of skipping address validation and reusing the information of the path, such as the estimated round-trip time and the bandwidth.

 ## Notational Conventions